Expectation vs Reality

 “We are meeting on the Indigenous lands of Turtle Island, the ancestral name for what now is called North America…become a part of these lands and territories in Texas.”

 This Land Acknowledgement is the very first thing that appeared on the syllabus of the American Literature class I took last semester, and can also be found on UT’s website.
 It is well-known that UT is a liberal school, but I was still a bit surprised to see that.
 The statement is factually correct, of course, but what’s the point of putting this quote before everything, other than telling us that we should feel guilty for what ancestral white people did to the Natives?
 Further, does it imply that we should be taking action to return the lands back to the Natives, even though that is unlikely to happen?

-(I ended up getting a very low grade in that class, but mostly due to my lack of proficient reading skills as a non-native English speaker, but I digress.)
+(I ended up not doing that well in that class, mostly due to my lack of proficient reading skills as a non-native English speaker, but I digress.)

 My various experiences of the academic progressive agenda at UT